arch571/three-mapbox-satellite/README.md

   - `units_per_meter` is the length in WebGL-space per meter.

 ## Change Log
- * Version 0.2.0 - Performance improvement.
-Changed to Promise.all for parallel mapbox requests
+ * Version 0.2.1 - Refactored and removed Promise.all to avoid simultaneous queries to mapbox

 ## Credits
 * [three-geo](https://github.com/w3reality/three-geo)